What is LLM security?

 2. Training data poisoning

-Example: A recommendation engine trained on poisoned data could start promoting harmful or unethical products, undermining the integrity of the service and creating distrust among users.
+A recommendation engine trained on poisoned data might start promoting harmful products without any visible misconfiguration, undermining user trust and creating liability exposure.

 3. Model theft